DexterHuang/CyberCodeOnline/mobile-tutorial/faq.md

 Once you set a password for your dungeon you can't change it.
 So please write it down somewhere so you don't forget it.

 Most dungeons in this game that are opened by other players are  generally public.

+### What is "Performance score"?
+Performance score is a (developer) stat that allows to see how well your device can handle the game.
+A performance score that's under 2000 means that your device can handle the game pretty well.
+A performance score that's between 2000 - 4000 means that your device handles the game pretty poorly and it will heat up, it means that your game can lag and battery will drain faster.